Two guys plugging their ears

 Reasons Your Burglar Alarm Is Going Off Randomly

 Home security systems have a thousand moving parts, so rooting out the glitch that’s driving your alarm bonkers can feel a little like finding a needle in a haystack.
-But it’s rarely a lost cause.
-It may not even require a visit from a professional.
-This is good news for anybody that’s installed a DIY home security system like Simplisafe.
+But it’s rarely a lost cause as most issues can be resolved without professional help.
+This is especially good news for anybody that’s installed a DIY home security system like SimpliSafe.

 Here are the six most common reasons burglar alarms go off randomly: